Idaho, case: Latta et al. v. Otter et al.

 On Friday, 2014-OCT-10, the Supreme Court refused certiorari for this case.
 Same-sex marriages became available in Idaho.
 Shortly thereafter, SSM became available in all of the states within the 9th Circuit Court of Appeals. except for Montana which has resisted marriage equality.

-On OCT-21, the State of Idaho filed a request with the 9th U.S. Court of Appeals asking that a larger panel of 11 judges review that court's earlier decision by a three-judge panel.
+On OCT-21, the State of Idaho filed a request with the 9th U.S. Circuit Court of Appeals asking that a larger panel of 11 judges review that court's earlier decision by a three-judge panel.
 On NOV-13, the plaintiffs filed its response to the state's request.
+On 2015-JAN-10, the 9th Circuit Court denied the state's request.

 This page translator works on Firefox,